-CCSD celebrates board member's 24 years of service
+CCSD board member honored for years of service

 SHIPROCK — After serving for 24 years on the Central Consolidated School District Board of Education, Randy Manning will vacate the District 1 seat this month.